GenericMappingTools/gmt/doc/rst/source/surface.rst

 **surface** will complain when more than one data point is found for any node and suggest that you run :doc:`blockmean`, :doc:`blockmedian`, or :doc:`blockmode` first.
-If you did run any of these and still get this message it usually means that your grid spacing is so small that you need more decimals in the output format.
-You may specify more decimal places by editing the parameter **FORMAT_FLOAT_OUT** in your :doc:`gmt.conf` file prior to running these filters, or choose binary input and/or output using single or double precision storage.
+If you did run these decimators and still get this message it usually means that your grid spacing is so small that you need more decimals in the output format used.
+You may specify more decimal places by editing the parameter **FORMAT_FLOAT_OUT** in your :doc:`gmt.conf` file prior to running the decimators or choose binary input and/or output using single or double precision storage.

 Note that only gridline registration is possible with **surface**.
 If